compops/gpo-smc-abc/README.md

 ```
 We note that the 95% confidence intervals for the parameter estimates are *mu*: [-0.227, 0.524], *phi*: [0.918, 0.981], *sigma_v*: [0.459, 0.785] and *alpha*: [1.377, 1.704].
 This corresponds to a log-volatility with a large autocorrelation and fairly large innovations and heavy-tailed log-returns.
 The script also estimates the log-volatility and the estimate seems reasonable when comparing with the log-observations.

-## Replication scripts for paper (scripts-draft1)
+## Replication scripts for paper (scripts-paper)

 ### Example 1: Stochastic volatility model with Gaussian log-returns (Sec 6.1)
-**example1-synthetic-svmodel-gposmc.py** Makes use of GPO with a standard bootstrap particle filter to estimate the parameters of a SV model with synthetic data.
+**example1-gposmc.py** Makes use of GPO with a standard bootstrap particle filter to estimate the parameters of a SV model with synthetic data.
 The results are presented in Figure 1 as the solid lines (left) and the solid area (right).

-**example1-synthetic-svmodel-gpoabc.py** Makes use of GPO with a bootstrap particle filter with ABC and a Gaussian kernel to estimate the parameters of a SV model with synthetic data.
+**example1-gpoabc.py** Makes use of GPO with a bootstrap particle filter with ABC and a Gaussian kernel to estimate the parameters of a SV model with synthetic data.
 The results are presented in Figure 1 as the grey lines (right) when varying the standard deviation of the kernel.

-**example1-synthetic-svmodel-qpmh2smc.py** Makes use of quasi-Newton particle Metropolis-Hastings (qPMH2) with a standard bootstrap particle filter to estimate the parameters of a SV model with synthetic data.
+**example1-qpmh2smc.py** Makes use of quasi-Newton particle Metropolis-Hastings (qPMH2) with a standard bootstrap particle filter to estimate the parameters of a SV model with synthetic data.
 The results are presented in Figure 1 as the histograms (left).
 The qPMH2 algorithm provides the *ground truth* to which we compare the GPO algorithm.

-**example1-synthetic-svmodel-spsa.py** Makes use of the simultaneous perturbation and stochastic approximation (SPSA) algorithm proposed by Spall (1987) < http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=4789489&tag=1 > with a standard bootstrap particle filter to estimate the parameters of a SV model with synthetic data.
+**example1-spsa.py** Makes use of the simultaneous perturbation and stochastic approximation (SPSA) algorithm proposed by Spall (1987) < http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=4789489&tag=1 > with a standard bootstrap particle filter to estimate the parameters of a SV model with synthetic data.
 The results are presented in Figure 2.

 ### Example 2: Stochastic volatility model with alpha-stable log-returns (Sec.
 6.2)
-**example2-coffee-asvmodel-gpoabc.py** Makes use of GPO with a bootstrap particle filter with ABC and a Gaussian kernel to estimate the parameters of alpha-stable SV model for log-returns of coffee futures.
+**example2-gpoabc.py** Makes use of GPO with a bootstrap particle filter with ABC and a Gaussian kernel to estimate the parameters of alpha-stable SV model for log-returns of coffee futures.
 The results are presented in Figure 3 as the solif lines (middle and lower).

-**example2-coffee-asvmodel-qpmh2abc.py** Makes use of qPMH2 with a bootstrap particle filter with ABC and a Gaussian kernel to estimate the parameters of alpha-stable SV model for log-returns of coffee futures.
+**example2-qpmh2abc.py** Makes use of qPMH2 with a bootstrap particle filter with ABC and a Gaussian kernel to estimate the parameters of alpha-stable SV model for log-returns of coffee futures.
 The results are presented in Figure 3 as the histograms (middle and lower).

-### Example 3: Modelling price dependencies between oil futures (Sec.
+### Example 3: Computing Value-at-Risk for a portfolio of oil futures (Sec.
 6.3)
-Code and data are not online due to copyright issues.
-Please, contact me to obtain the source code and data.
+**example3-gpoabc.py** Estimates a Student's t-copula with SV models with alpha-stable log-returns as the model for each margin.
+GPO-SMC-ABC is used to estimate the parameters of each marginal model (one for each type of asset).
+The parameters of the copula model is estimated using a quasi-Newton method and a moment method, see paper for details.

+**example3-gposmc.py** Estimates a Student's t-copula with SV models with Gaussian log-returns as the model for each margin.
+GPO-SMC is used to estimate the parameters of each marginal model (one for each type of asset).
+The parameters of the copula model is estimated using a quasi-Newton method and a moment method, see paper for details.

+### Example 3: Computing Value-at-Risk for a portfolio of stocks (Sec.
+6.4)
+**example4-gpoabc.py** Estimates a Student's t-copula with SV models with alpha-stable log-returns as the model for each margin.
+GPO-SMC-ABC is used to estimate the parameters of each marginal model (one for each type of asset).
+The parameters of the copula model is estimated using a quasi-Newton method and a moment method, see paper for details.

+**example4-gposmc.py** Estimates a Student's t-copula with SV models with Gaussian log-returns as the model for each margin.
+GPO-SMC is used to estimate the parameters of each marginal model (one for each type of asset).
+The parameters of the copula model is estimated using a quasi-Newton method and a moment method, see paper for details.

+## Replication scripts for figures in paper (scripts-paper-plots)
+These R scripts (one for each of the four examples) reproduces the plots in Figures 2-7 in the paper.
+The scripts make use of the output from the runs of each example, which also are provided in the results-folder in this repo.
+Some dependencies are required to generate the plots, running "install.packages(c("Quandl","RColorBrewer","stabledist","copula","zoo"))" should install all required libraries.